retroDEG/Files2Table/README.md

 Update 0.1: Read Files
 okay readfiles.py can now list files and folders in a directory along with there sizes. a good start i suppose

+Update 0.2: Write/Print/Convert
+okay read files now writes the list of files with their sizes to files.txt. it then can read your line of choice and print it to console currently working on it reading lines and converting to </td> in preperation for HTML